Data-Driven Strategies: Moving All Students Forward on the NJSLA - Adaptive - Math

 Participants will review NJSLA Evidence Statements, analyze high-level data to drive instructional decisions, explore tools for organizing data, and engage in interactive activities to learn high-leverage strategies in math, leaving with specific strategies and resources for immediate use.

-This workshop equips teachers with actionable strategies to enhance student performance on the NJSLA-Math assessments.
-Participants analyze student performance data, explore how NJSLA standards are assessed, and apply targeted instructional strategies to support students, especially those "on the bubble."
+This workshop equips teachers with actionable strategies to enhance student performance on the NJSLA-A-Math assessments.
+Participants analyze student performance data, explore how NJSLA-A standards are assessed, and apply targeted instructional strategies to support students, especially those "on the bubble."
 The session emphasizes evidence-based tools and modeling problem types to drive instructional improvement and close learning gaps.
 Educators leave with a plan for integrating these insights directly into their upcoming lessons.

 Core Needs Addressed